San Benedetto del Tronto: Waterfront

 In 1931, on the project of the engineer Luigi Onorati, the promenade was built which, still today, as well as being an essential means of communication, is the center of San Benedetto.
 Considered disproportionate at the time of construction, it has a roadway with a total width of 30 meters and starts from the Giorgini roundabout (the rotunda), at the end of the central Viale Moretti, and, in its northernmost part, for the withdrawal of the sea consequent to the continuous enlargement of the port, it is very backward compared to the sea shore.
-Concludes at the Salvo D'Acquisto roundabout in Porto d'Ascoli for a total length of about 6 km.
+Concludes at the Salvo D'Acquisto roundabout for a total length of about 5 km.